tybens/leilanibender.com/blog/content/escape_analysis.md

 ### Where have all the interpreted languages gone

 This blog post doesn't cover interpreted languages!
-The obvious answer is that because they're interpreted, there's no point in time for them to do escape analysis, and unlike JITs they can't recompile or move from interpretation to compilation.
+The obvious answer is that because they're interpreted, there's no room for them to do escape analysis, and unlike JITs they can't recompile or move from interpretation to compilation.
 However, most interpreted languages (Python, Ruby, PHP) do have a compile step where bytecode is emitted, so there's no technical reason why escape analysis couldn't be performed at that step.
 These languages need to maintain fast compile times, which is the broad reason why it isn't done.
-Additionally, as mentioned by Mike Pall of LuaJIT, dynamic languages have too many points of escape, which is handle-able by JITs but would be harder to do as a part of static compilation.
+Additionally, as mentioned by Mike Pall of LuaJIT, dynamic languages have too many points of escape, which is handle-able by JITs but would be harder to implement as a part of static compilation.

 ### Some Security Escaped V8